 9. I will not check his/her Facebook/Tumblr/LinkedIn etc, and I will block them.
 I will delete him or her name and number from my phones.
 I will delete his/her email addresses.
 I will delete him/her from MySpace, Facebook, Friendster, LinkedIn and every other website on which I’m currently connected.

-10. If he/she mails me a card, letter or note of any kind, I will throw it into the garbage can without opening it or reading it or write DELIVERY REFUSED and put it in the nearest mailbox WITHOUT reading or opening it.
-(DO SAVE IMPORTANT DOCUMENTS AND ANYTHING THAT COULD BE USED FOR ‘EVIDENO CONTACTE’ OF STALKING, HARASSMENT, etc)
+10. If he/she mails me a card, letter or note of any kind, I will throw it into the garbage can without opening it or reading it or write delivery refused and put it in the nearest mailbox without reading or opening it.
+(Do save important documents and anything that could be used for evidence of stalking or harassment)

 12. If I am ever tempted to do anything listed from 1-10, I will call my therapist or a friend immediately and talk about it.

 OR replace a hopeful reunion fantasy (or toxic hopes that they will “get it” and “change”) with a Clear Memory of a time that he/she insulted me, manipulated me, shamed me, blamed me, abused me, used me, belittled me, made me cry, used my children, friends or family to demean me, embarrassed me in front of co-workers, family or friends.

 13. If I feel like I am about to reach for the phone to call him/her, write, email, page, fax or text message him/her, I will count to ten and clearly ask myself silently, why am I doing this? what do I think will really happen?